kubernetes-sigs/e2e-framework/examples/skip_flags/README.md

 Go 1.20 introduces the ```-skip``` flag for ```go test``` command to skip tests.

-This flag allows us to skip tests by test function name, feature name and assesment name
+Tests can also be skipped based on test function name, feature name and assesment name with ```-skip``` flag

 ```shell
 go test -v . --skip <test_function_name>/<feature_name>/<assesment_name>
 ```